speca-google/adk_jira_agent/README.md

 |
 ├── jira_agent/                    # Python package containing the agent's source code │   ├── __init__.py                # Makes the directory a Python package
-│   ├── agent.py                   # Defines the main agent (root agent)
+│   ├── .env                       # File to store credentials (not versioned) │   ├── agent.py                   # Defines the main agent (root agent)
 │   ├── config.yaml                # Agent deployment settings
-│   ├── generate_jira_prompt.py    # Script to analyze Jira and generate the prompt
+│   ├── generate_jira_context.py   # Script to analyze Jira and generate the context for your instance │   ├── jira_context.txt           # Pre-generated improved context file
+│   ├── prompt.py                  # Stores the prompt template and joins with the context
-│   ├── tools.py                   # Contains the tool that executes JQL on Jira
+│   └── tools.py                   # Contains the tool that executes JQL on Jira
-│   ├── prompt.py                  # Stores the prompt template
-│   └── .env                       # File to store credentials (not versioned)
 |
 ├── requirements.txt               # File listing Python dependencies
 └── README.md                      # This file